7 Causes for Conflict in Marriage and How to Resolve Them

 Other types of marital conflict

-Problems arising due to ‘living apart but together’ situation in marriage, incompatibility, perceived irreconcilable differences and love lost between the couples who grew apart, over a course of time – account for reasons attributing to the conflict in marriages.
+Problems arising due to the ‘living apart but together’ situation in marriage, incompatibility, perceived irreconcilable differences, and love loss between the couples who grew apart over the course of time – account for reasons attributing to the conflict in marriages.

-However, if the couple feels a strong sense of willingness and exhibits an equally strong level of effort to be together, then it’s an easier journey to traverse, towards conflict resolution in marriage.
+However, if the couple feels a strong sense of willingness and exhibits an equally strong level of effort to be together, then it’s an easier journey to traverse toward conflict resolution in marriage.

 Conflicted marriage doesn’t need to be your reality

 One such shining example is that of Prince William and Catherine Elizabeth Middleton, Duchess of Cambridge, who met as undergraduates at Scotland’s St. Andrews University and went public about their relationship in 2004.
 By March 2007, the couple took a break before their final exams at St.Andrews.
-Media pressure and the stress to perform well at their academics took a temporary toll on their relationship and they decided to split.
+Media pressure and the stress of performing well in their academics took a temporary toll on their relationship, and they decided to split.
 They got back together four months later, and by April 2011, the royal couple had exchanged marriage vows.
-Their relationship is a glorious example to take a leaf from, for couples at the onset of getting married.
+Their relationship is a glorious example to take a leaf from for couples at the onset of getting married.
 The conflict in their relationship did not become a prelude to a conflicted marriage.

 Also watch: What Is a Relationship Conflict?